ASEAN Trade Balance: Interactive Map (2017–2024)

 Trade (Fun) Facts: What Happens When Tariffs Change?

-Tariffs don’t just change “how much” countries trade — they change who they trade with and why.
+Tariffs don’t just change how much countries trade — they change who they trade with and why.
+Most importantly, they are not the indicator of “winning” or “losing”.

 Here are the core ideas in the simplest possible terms.